-English was the only subject I connected with in school, so when I first looked into courses that was where I started.
+English was the only subject I connected with in school, so, when I first looked into courses, that was where I started.
 And I'd love to tell you that I researched universities and picked one after loads of careful consideration but...
 My then-boyfriend was already at Nottingham Trent and I wanted to be somewhere close-by (anyone who knows me now will find the idea of this mildly hilarious).
 While I was researching universities near Nottingham, I came across the Publishing with English course at Loughborough University.
-(I'm not actually sure if this course is still available.)
+(As an aside, I'm not actually sure if this course is still available.)

 Another thing I'd love to tell you is that uni days were some of the best days of my life, but... they weren't.
-The two positives I took away from my three years at uni are:
+However, the two positives I took away from my three years at uni are:

 And when I say "my degree" I don't mean everything I learnt during that time, I mean simply having a degree on paper.
 Because, while I didn't know much about publishing back then, I did know that, at the time, anyone who wanted to get into the industry in almost any capacity needed to have a degree.
 That was my motivator.
 And back then, uni fees weren't anywhere near as high as they are now.
 If they had been, I can't imagine I would have made the same choice, because I'm not an "adademic" person – and by that I mean that I don't enjoy learning in that environment – I don't love rules and my brain gets bored/slows down to an unhelpful pace if I don't have 101 things going on (turns out, this characteristic is helpful in publishing).